As a three-time Olympian with two silver medals in taekwondo, Juan Moreno knows a bit about the sport.

 McPherson’s talent started to shine at an early age.

-Her interest in taekwondo was first sparked when she was five years old after her adoptive brother Kevin started participating in the sport.
+Her interest in taekwondo was first sparked when she was five years old after her adoptive brother Evan started participating in the sport.
 At the time she was into ballet, but soon followed in her brother’s footsteps.